Maultasche/NodeLargeSort/README.md

 This project is in progress
 - The program for generating the integers is been completed
 - The program for sorting the integers is in progress
-	- Completed functionality for creating an stream of integer chunks from an input file
-	- Completed functionality to read the chunks, sort them, and write them to an intermediate file, one intermediate file per chunk
+	- Completed functionality for integers from input file into chunks, sorting them, and then merging the sorted intermediate files into a complete sorted output file.
-	- We now show a progress bar that indicates how many chunks have been processed

-Next task: Write code to merge multiple sorted intermediate file to a single output intermediate file
+	- The main portion of the program is complete, we just have to work on polishing it

+To Do:
+- Delete intermediate files after we are finished with them, unless the --keepIntermediate flag has been specified
+- Implement friendlier output rather than the ugly debugging-oriented output that is currently emitted

 To run the integer generation program, you'll need to [install yarn](https://yarnpkg.com/lang/en/docs/install/).